meeb/django-distill/README.md

 `--skip-verify`: Do not test if files are correctly uploaded on the server.

+`--ignore-remote-content`: Do not fetch the list of remote files.
+It means that all files will be uploaded, and no existing remote file will be  deleted.
+This can be useful if you have a lot of files on the remote server, and you know that you want to update most of them, and you don't care if old files remain on the server.

 `--parallel-publish [number of threads]`: Publish files in parallel on multiple threads, this can speed up upload.
 Defaults to 1 thread.

 **Note** that this means if you use `--force` and `--quiet` that the output